sambourgault/cart415/README.md

 # cart415 - PROCESS JOURNAL
 this repo holds sam's attempts to dive into game design.

+## Feb 22th, 2018: Implementation

+I implemented the "Clapping Music" concept on the tank game itself.
+Maybe a visualization would be helpful because it is not obvious what it's happening.

+I still think that this prototype is lacking something.
+I wonder if the increase of intensity that I am thinking of will be enough, if it creates a sense of tension.
+The first knee in "Einstein on the beach" is thrilling as it succeeds in creating a feeling of unison.
+One building bloc at a time, the piece becomes more complex.
+At the beginning, two voices seem to tell random sentences to the public, but as the piece goes by, new voices appear and the whole becomes stronger.

+I guess I should just go for it.
+For real.
+Adding progressively new duo of tanks.
+In term of artificial voice, I already have Alice, George, Jenna.
+I'm going to add John and Daisy (from http://www.fromtexttospeech.com).
+Until it is cacophonous.
+And then!
+I could take advantage of a mistake I made recently.
+The objects in the way of the tanks are triggered when tanks pass through them.
+But if I keep one, the last one, as a solid object (impenetrable) in front of the camera attached to one of the central tanks, the movement of everything else will continue without it.
+The sound will then vanish as it follows a 3D spatial blend.

+**The game becomes this great tanks opera that you did not attend because you got stock on a cube.**

+I am also struggling with the absence of interactivity.
+The only act a player can have on this game is to start it..
+More thoughts on that later.

+## Feb 21th, 2018: Minimalist music concepts

+Process music: same rhythm but one is offset of one beat every four bars.
+This could be done with the tank, by maybe reusing the tank sound (fire shooting / fire charging/ shell explosion)?
+The set up that I currently have would be good for such experimentation since it shows two tanks driving forward on a path that resembles a score.
+Steve Reich's "Clapping Music" is a good example of that concept.
+And here, a good visualization of that: https://www.youtube.com/watch?v=eu-tRXgOrdg

 ## Feb 19th, 2018: Still trying out

 Ehhh boooy...